 Dementia Risk, Reduction and Prevention

-This micro-skills course looks at how behaviour in adult life may link with risks of developing certain types of dementia and how lifestyle change may delay onset or slow progression.
+This micro skills course from the University of Bradford looks at how behaviour in adult life may link with risks of developing certain types of dementia and how lifestyle change may delay onset or slow progression.
 It examines what factors affect people's ability to make lifestyle changes, how to convey key messages and how to signpost people to support for making changes.